ColorAnt | Evaluate

 Evaluate – Proof Evaluation

 Evaluate can be used to check whether the proof measurement data from a media wedge fulfills the requirements for a contract proof according to ISO 12647-7 or a validation print according to ISO 12647-8.
-A fully-detailed report can be created with a pass/fail indicator.
+In addition, a PSD evaluation can be performed using two different evaluation methods: “Side-by-Side” or “Media Relative”.
+Finally, a fully detailed report can be created with a pass/fail indicator.

 The Evaluation tab immediately shows the categories related to the chosen standard, the deltas to the reference, and a score with either a ✓ (passed) or an ✕(failed).